siemens/cmp-test-suite/readme.md

   you can keep track of the history of test runs, instead of overwriting them.
 This will use the default test environment.
 - `make testlog env=cloudpki` - as above, but use the `config/cloudpki.robot` settings.
 - `make testlog env=ejbca` - as above, but use the `config/ejbca.robot` settings.
-- `make doc` - generate HTML documentation for test suites and available keywords, store in `doc/`.
+- `make docs` - generate HTML documentation for test suites and available keywords, store in `doc/`.
 - `make unittest` - run unit tests that verify the functionality of the library itself.

 The [detailed documentation](/cmp-test-suite/doc/index.html) covers test suites and available keywords.